Male Liposuction Sydney

 You will be moved to a recovery room after your surgery where you will be monitored for several hours before being discharged.
 There is a chance that drains will need to be placed under the skin after surgery to get rid of excess blood and fluids.
 The drains will be removed before you are discharged or the day after your procedure.

-- Patients can expect to spend 3 – 6 hours in hospital before they’ll be discharged
+- Male liposculpture patients can expect to spend 3 – 6 hours in the hospital before they’ll be discharged

 - Compression garments will need to be worn for at least 6 weeks to help reduce swelling and accelerate healing